Inchcolm: Military defences

 During both the First World War and the Second World War, Inchcolm was part of the defences of the Firth of Forth.
 Inchcolm was the HQ of what were called in the First World War the 'Middle defences', the main element of which was a continuous anti-submarine and anti-boat boom across the river.
 The defences were intended to protect the naval anchorage between Inchcolm and the Forth Rail Bridge (as there was no longer room above the bridge to moor all the ships based in the Forth).

 The defences of Inchcolm were significantly strengthened in 1916-17 when it was decided to move the Grand Fleet from Scapa Flow to the Forth.
 As part of these works 576 Cornwall Works Company, Royal Engineers, built a tunnel under the hill at the east end of the island, to link a new battery of guns to their magazine, on the protected side of the island.
 The tunnel is dated 1916–17.
+At the east end of the island, there were emplacements for two 12-pounder and two twin 6-pounder guns.

 The First World War engine house (which powered the defence searchlights) was adapted in the 1930s as a visitor centre, which it is still used by Historic Scotland.
 The island was re-occupied in 1939, when the anti-submarine and anti-boat boom was once again laid across the estuary.
-Many features of both wars survive, including a First World War drying hut, and the brick building in which the staff of the NAAFI lived in the Second World War.
+Some of the military structures from both the First and Second World Wars survive and remain in situ.
+These include a First World War drying hut, and the brick building in which the staff of the NAAFI lived in the Second World War.
+Other surviving buildings include engine rooms, searchlight emplacements, storerooms and officers rooms.
+The main officers rooms, mess and barrack blocks were sited in the middle and west of the island.
+Many of the wartime defence structures were deliberately partly demolished in the early 1960s by the engineers of the Territorial Army.